shivanya-chandra/pcllab.github.io/docs/handbook/connections-servers/jarvis.md

 # Jarvis

-<mark>TODO: Create more detailed instructions for folder structures on Jarvis</mark>
+<mark>TODO: Create more detailed instructions for folder structures on Jarvis and include instructions for how to use Jarvis for experiments including how to use it to counterbalance conditions</mark>

 This section contains information about how to connect to and use to Jarvis, our server for hosting experiments and collecting data.